RAGCap-Bench: Benchmarking Capabilities of LLMs in Agentic Retrieval Augmented Generation Systems: RAGCap-Bench

-We also assess whether the LLMs can identify less credible sources.
-While it is still possible to extract information from less credible sources, it is hard to guarantee the quality of the information.
-This capability is especially important when answering queries from high-stakes areas such as medicine, laws, academic and policies etc. Furthermore, this capability prioritises more credible sources of information, which might be useful when multiple sources present conflicting information.
-Vanilla MCQs Generation is employed to format the MCQs, which ask the LLMs to identify less credible sources from all the MCQ options.
-We term this capability as noise-reliability.
+We also evaluate whether LLMs can identify less credible sources.
+Although useful information can sometimes be extracted from such sources, their reliability is difficult to guarantee—an especially critical concern in high-stakes domains such as medicine, law, academia, and public policy.
+The ability to recognize and prioritize credible sources is also valuable when multiple references present conflicting information.
+To assess this capability, which we term noise reliability, we use Vanilla MCQ Generation to construct questions that require models to identify the less credible sources among the provided options.